fisodd/www-fisodd-com/content/post/f-is-odd.rst

 life back in the real world occasionally would be awkward.
 It is bad enough when roommates laugh over breakfast when you talk as if there are 'C' eggs in a dozen.
-But things can get a bit tricky at the local store when you act as if a dime is worth 16 cents.
+But things can get a bit tricky at the local market when you act as if a dime is worth 16 cents.
 Explaining how to go between the two counting systems quickly became a necessary skill.